apache/parquet-format/LogicalTypes.md

   field for map keys and, optionally, a `value` field for map values.
 It must not contain any other values.
 * The `key` field encodes the map's key type.
 This field must have repetition `required` and must always be present.
-It must be placed at the 0th position of the `key_value` group.
-It is suggested to use a primitive as the type.
+It must always be the first field of the repeated `key_value` group.
 * The `value` field encodes the map's value type and repetition.
 This field can be `required`, `optional`, or omitted.
-It must be placed at the 1st position of the `key_value` group if present.
+It must always be the second field of the repeated `key_value` group if present.
 In case of not present, the map can be either represented with all null values or as a set of keys.

 The following example demonstrates the type for a non-null map from strings to nullable integers: